-Our experiment found that the quantity of our paired music--lyric data is insufficient to support the model in learning length awareness.
-We attempt to leverage large-scale text-only lyric data, which offers a more accessible augmentation to paired datasets.
-We incorporated an additional training phase before the supervised M2L training, dedicated to fostering length awareness using this text-only data prior to the supervised M2L training with the paired dataset.
-This approach conferred dual benefits.
-It not only allows the model to understand the meaning of length tokens better, but also better adapt the output style to the lyric domain.
+Learning reliable length control requires substantial data.
+As shown in our ablation study (\S\ref{sec:ablation}), the limited amount of paired melody--lyric data is insufficient for a model to acquire robust length awareness on its own.
+To address this, we leverage large-scale text-only lyric corpora, which are far more abundant than paired datasets.
+We introduce an additional training stage—conducted before supervised M2L fine-tuning—dedicated to teaching the model how to follow the length requirements.

-We integrate a masking approach in this phase by drawing inspiration from BART's pre-training methodology.
-As in Figure \ref{fig:unsupervised}, arbitrarily selected segments of the input sequence are concealed using a special token, posing the challenge for the model to reconstruct the masked portion.
-Meanwhile, the previously discussed length tokens are placed at the beginning of the masked input.
-This arrangement instructs the model on the anticipated sentence length throughout the generation process.
+This self-supervised training stage, as illustrated in Figure \ref{fig:unsupervised}, serves two purposes simultaneously.
+First, we continue BART’s original mask-infilling objective \citep{lewis2020bart}: randomly selected spans of the input text are masked, and the model is trained to reconstruct the missing content.
+This allows the model to further adapt its generation behavior toward the stylistic characteristics of lyrics.

+Second, we prepend the length-control tokens described in the previous subsection to the masked input.
+These tokens specify, for each line, the target number of syllables the model should reproduce.
+By conditioning the reconstruction task on these prompts, the model learns to associate the length tokens with concrete syllable counts, thereby developing strong length awareness before paired melody--lyric training begins.

+This design allows the subsequent supervised M2L fine-tuning stage to focus on more fine-grained melody–lyric compatibility rather than struggling with basic length alignment.